What is the function of the bladder?

 Stages of the disease

 As the cancer grows into the muscle of the bladder and spreads into the surrounding muscles, it becomes muscle- invasive bladder cancer.
-This type of cancer has a higher chance of spreading to other parts of the body (metastatic) and is harder to treat.
+This type of cancer has a higher chance of spreading to other parts of the body (metastatic disease) and is harder to treat.
 In some cases, it may be fatal.

 If bladder cancer spreads to other parts of the body such as the lymph nodes or other organs, it is called locally advanced or metastatic bladder cancer.
 At this stage, cure is unlikely, and treatment is limited to controlling the spread of the disease and reducing the symptoms.